JohnnyMorganz/luau-analyze-rojo/README.md

 Further options:

 - `--dump-source-map`: dumps a map of registered files that the tool has picked up.
 Useful for debugging
+- `--exclude-virtual-path`: don't include the virtual path in the output.
+Useful when a machine needs to read the output

 ## Registering global types